Complaints Procedure

 • Name and surname/denomination

-• Complaint Sender Contact (Phone, Fax or Email)
+• Complaint Sender Contact (telephone, fax or e-mail)

 • Nature of the complaint (subject of the complaint and reasons)